History of Gilston by John Clarke

 These were horrible times for the labourers, crushed under a burden of civil war, pestilence, heavy manual labour and crippling taxes.
 But it was at this time that St Mary’s Church was built, on the orders of a man who must have been the most ungodly person to walk this earth.

 Initially a simple rectangular stone building (it was in fact the only stone building in Gilston for hundreds of years), it was erected next to the Overhall farmhouse on a nice hilltop site.
 Spiritual succour was the order of the day.
-The labourers were expected to go to church where they participated in a service, the routine of which they knew, but little else, unlettered as they were.
+The villagers were expected to go to church where they participated in a service, the routine of which they knew, but little else, unlettered as they were.
 Glaring down from the church walls were lurid paintings of a horrid black Devil thrusting naked little figures of men and women (the sinners) into fiery pits and boiling cauldrons.

 It is very doubtful that our Geoffrey took much interest in this dramatic object lesson.
 In reality he now turned his back on us, leaving the village in the hands of a bailiff whose primary duty was to screw out of the peasants as much as could be achieved.
 And did Geoffrey enjoy his new horse?
 Well, he did for a while before he met a timely demise on the battlefield, mourned by none, including his long-suffering wife.